eOnofri04/AlphaStructures.jl/docs/src/alpha-structures.md

 ## Gemoetrical Concept

 We will shortly discuss all the geometrical concepts that are needed to understand what an ``\alpha``-structure is.

-In the following we assume that the set of sites ``S`` is made of points in a general position (no ``d+2`` points of ``S`` lie on a common ball).
-Of course this condition is not general (regardless of the name); however there’s a technique called SoS which "simulates an infinitesimal perturbation of the points", so that they are in general position afterwards.